 Department of Engineering Science & Physics

-Welcome to the department of Engineering Science and Physics’ website.
+Welcome to the Department of Engineering Science and Physics’ website.
 This is an exciting time to be at The College of Staten Island and to be pursuing a degree in our Engineering and Physics department.
 Lots of new things are happening at the department as exciting new degrees, programs and courses are being introduced.
-The new BS degree in Electrical Engineering, now in its second year, is going strong and is applying for initial ABET accreditation in 2015.
-A new graduate program in Electrical Engineering that will lead to the Masters in Science (MS) in Electrical Engineering is now being prepared and expected to be in place by Fall 2016.
+The BS degree in Electrical Engineering, now in its fourth year, is going strong and is now accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012).
+A new graduate program in Electrical Engineering that leads to the Masters of Engineering (ME) in Electrical Engineering has just been approved by the NY State Department of Education

-A new BS degree in Earth and Environmental Science is now making its way through the approval process and is expected to be in place by Spring 2016.
-Addition of new courses and curriculum development have strengthened our longstanding BS degree in Engineering Science and have led to its successful ABET re-accreditation visit in 2014.
-All three specializations within Engineering Science, namely, Electrical, Mechanical and Computer Engineering lead our graduates to exciting opportunities in the field.
+A new BS degree in Earth and Environmental Science is now offered, expanding our baccalaureate program to 5 different BS degree offerings.
+Addition of new course and curriculum development have strengthened our longstanding BS degree in Engineering Science and have led to its successful ABET re-accreditation in 2015.
+The three specializations within Engineering Science, namely, Mechanical, Computer and Electrical Engineering lead our graduates to exciting opportunities in the field.
 Our Physics program is now expanding with the BS degree in Physics and BS in Physics (7-12) for teachers seeing increased numbers.
-Our Astronomy and Geology college support courses offer exciting science learning opportunities for a wide audience of students and a Geology minor whereas the MS degree in Environmental Science, one of the first of its kind in the nation, is seeing steady growth and a support from an upcoming undergraduate program.
+Our Astronomy and Geology college support courses offer exciting science learning opportunities for a wide audience of students.
+The MS degree in Environmental Science, one of the first of its kind in the nation, is seeing steady growth and support from an upcoming undergraduate program.
 Finally, our faculty, a group of dynamic and multi-disciplinary scientists and researchers bring knowledge and the state-of-the-art in their respective fields as well as passion for teaching.
-Through consortial appointments as doctoral faculty at the CUNY Graduate Center as well as the PhD program in Electrical Engineering at the City College of New York (CCNY/CUNY), our faculty are actively advising PhD students in the fields of astrophysics, electrical engineering, condensed matter theory and many more.
-2015 promises to be an ultra-exciting year at the department and we look forward to sharing it with you, our valued students.
+Through consortial appointments as doctoral faculty at the CUNY Graduate Center for Physics, Geology and Astrophysics as well as the PhD program in Electrical Engineering at the City College of New York (CCNY/CUNY), our faculty are actively advising PhD students in the fields of astrophysics, electrical engineering, condensed matter theory and many more.
+The 2016-2017 academic year promises to be an ultra-exciting year at the department and we look forward to sharing it with you, our valued students.

 See you in the 1N and 4N classrooms, laboratories and around the campus.